corey-howard/chew-the-fat/README.md

 2. The first page should be designed in such a way that makes it clear what it is straightaway.
 3. The logo and navigation bar will be present at the very top of the page horizontally, logo central, navigation buttons to the right with the most commonly used buttons/pages displayed left to right.
-4. As the name of the site isn't inherently clear as to what the site does, the heading will displayed directly below the top nav-wrapper.
+4. As the name of the site isn't inherently clear as to what the site does, the heading will be displayed directly below the top nav-wrapper.
 5. An alphabet that includes href links for users to navigate to slang terms beginning with the letter they choose will be displayed next, before the dictionary begins.
 6. The dictionary will then be displayed, with all terms separated by large headers of the corresponding starting letter to the term.